Pages

 By time he was found, the backstage had stunk

 The Series 5 death certificates were also the first with a divergent design, though most series stuck to the one template and the themed branding for unique series concepts very rarely affected the certificate design.
 Series 5's are styled like comparatively modern coroner's reports rather than old undertakers' notices, and place the dolls in the fictitious location of Athens County, California by the address on the report.
 I'm surprised it isn't just Los Angeles County, the real place.
+Or Los Diablos County, as it were.
 The real Athens County is in Ohio, and I don't think a California medical examiner would be set up there.
 The dolls are photographed in evidence photos "clipped on" and causes of death, time of death, and examination info are listed in clinical prose, so there is no second poem for these dolls.
 The only other series I can think of where that was the case is S30, where the chipboards had no poems--only the doll's name and series and the freak-show illustrations.
 I think the unique S5 details of time of death, location, specific means of death, and injuries are interesting and several mysteries could be cleared up if all LDD certificates were so detailed.
 Red blood stains splatter the certificate, including, alarmingly, a ring from someone's glass.
 Evidently the morgue is displaying extremely unsanitary standards even if the coroners aren't outright drinking blood as a beverage.

 The paperclip depicted on the death-scene photo looks useless because it's not printed to look like it's going around the edge of the physical paper certificate and there's no suggestion of other photos clipped underneath it.